emimontesdeoca/Lovis/README.md

 └───tools
 ```

-As a developer, or if you want to request something cool, if you feel like helping, any contribution is welcome.

-And as user, if youy have any bug, issue, feature request or question, feel free to open a [ticket issue](https://github.com/emimontesdeoca/lovis/issues).
+Any bug, issue, feature request or question, feel free to open a [ticket issue](https://github.com/emimontesdeoca/lovis/issues), if possible use proper labels.

 ## License